coder/coder/docs/templates/parameters.md

 }
 ```

-If a parameter contains the `default` property, coder will use it when the workspace user doesn't specify the custom value:
+If a parameter contains the `default` property, Coder will use this value
+ if the user does not specify any:

 ```hcl
 data "coder_parameter" "base_image" {